stanford-rc/globus.stanford.edu/server/install.md

 3.1](https://docs.globus.org/globus-connect-server-installation-guide/#install_globus_connect_server).

 {% include info-box.html
+   icon="arrow-alt-circle-up"
+   header="Use the Repo"
+   content="Be sure to get packages directly from the Globus repository, instead of trying to download and install them manually.
+Doing so ensures that Globus will be updated whenever you do regular server patching."
+%}

+{% include info-box.html
    icon="list-ul"
    header="Expect Many Packages"
    content="The `globus-connect-server` package has a large number of dependencies, because Globus Connect Server consists of multiple products (GridFTP, MyProxy, etc.).
 It may be possible to only install a subset of packages, but this has not been documented.
 Assistance is welcomed in this area!"